JamesWoolfenden/terraform-aws-codebuild-container/README.md

 ## Usage

-Makes a codecommit repo, a codebuild build and ECR, to builds a container using codebuild and stored in ECR.
+Makes a codecommit repo, a codebuild build and ECR, to builds a container using codebuild and and stores them in ECR.

 ## to do